ZainicDey/ZainicDey/README.md

 - 🔭 I’m currently doing my bachelor
 - 🌱 I’m currently learning ML
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
-Any different views, always ready to get criticized.
+Any different views, always ready to get qeustioned.
 - 😄 You can never offend me with any possible thing in this world
 - ⚡ Fun fact: I was a motion graphics video editor at a time